orstavik/JoiComponents/book/chapter3_slot_matroska/old/old_styleCreep.md

-# Problem: SlotStyleCreep

-> CSS style creep: CSS rules applied in one part of the document that
-> styles an element in another part of the document, without the developer's awareness.

-CSS is not simple.
-Transposing slotable nodes is not simple.
-Lets for good measure add CSS to a slot chain and see how creepy things get.

-## Example 1: FancyHeader

 In the following example an HTML is created with a custom element called `<fancy-header>`.
 The `<fancy-header>` has a shadowDOM with a `<header-impl>` node.
 The `<header-impl>` element only contains a `<style>` and a `<slot>`.